aryaburke/my-site/src/myths/milkmen.md

 “Milk,” Psion said.
 Jeremy jumped back, startled.
 He was bent forwards over the table.

 “You scared me.”
 Jeremy said, handing him a full cup.
-Psion chugged, and it ran down his chest, streaking through PURE IDEOLOGY.
-It mixed with new blood from the scratched-at scab of his Y. His whole body shook.
+Psion chugged, and it ran down his chest, streaking through *PURE IDEOLOGY*.
+It mixed with new blood from the scratched-at scab of his *Y*.
+His whole body shook.
 He hunched his shoulders, opened them wide, then pulled the cup from his lips, grimacing.
 His bloodshot eye twitched.
 His grin was lopsided.

 “Stay away from the girl.
 Don’t you fucking go and trust her, Jeremy.
 Not now,” Psion said.
 He turned into the crowd, nearly losing his balance, before lurching into the mess.
 Jeremy tracked the crowd.